Park Avenue Christian Church: Architecture

-The east stained glass window was designed by Louis Comfort Tiffany for the South Reformed Church's previous location at 38th Street and Madison Avenue, then re-installed here.
+The east stained glass window was designed by Louis Comfort Tiffany for the South Reformed Church's previous location at 38th Street and Madison Avenue, then re-installed in the Park Avenue church.
 The other stained glass is the work of Tiffany's one-time employee, artist and businesswoman Mary Elizabeth Tillinghast.

-After passing through the hands of the Park Avenue Presbyterian Church, the building was finally acquired in 1945 by the Christian Church.
+After the South Dutch Reformed Church was disbanded in 1914, with its remaining members merged with the First Union Presbyterian Church, the building was renamed as the Park Avenue Presbyterian Church.
+In 1937, that congregation merged with Brick Presbyterian and the combined congregations remained on Park Avenue at 85th Street until 1940, when their present building on Park Avenue and 91st Street was opened.
+From about 1940-45, the 1010 Park Avenue building was home to the Betina Evangelical Church.

+The Central Christian Church purchased the building and its congregation was renamed Park Avenue Christian Church in 1945.
 The original rectory was replaced in 1963 by a much larger five storey facility which in addition to church facilities also houses the church's day school.
 A 56-rank organ, built by Holtkamp, was installed in 1982.
 Major restoration of the sanctuary building was completed in 1993.
 The building is an architectural "landmark" of New York City.

+In 2015, the New York City Landmarks Preservation Commission approved a controversial development that involved the demolition of the church's 1963 annex and sale of land and adjacent air rights to enable construction of a 16-storey 210 ft limestone and schist-clad residential tower, comprising eleven condominium units including a 33 ft penthouse.
+The developer and the church entered into a $24 million contract for the sale of the annex.
+The units ranged in price from $15-to-$50 million each.